enfarious/V.I.T.A./GOVERNANCE.md

 - Boring reliability beats novelty; operational stability is the priority.

 ## Roles and Authority
-- **Owners**: ultimate decision for their tenant; can invite/remove members and set roles.
+- **Owners**: ultimate decision for their tenant; can invite/remove members and set roles; default creator role.
 - **Admins**: manage memberships and configuration within their tenant; no cross-tenant authority.
+(Reserved for future use.)
-- **Members**: operate within assigned tenant scope.
+- **Members**: operate within assigned tenant scope; cannot manage other users.
+(Reserved for future use.)
 - **Core Maintainers**: steward shared spine, migrations, and release gates; cannot access tenant data without explicit, logged approval.
-- **Auditors**: read-only access to logs/metrics when required by policy or contract.
+- **Auditors**: read-only access to logs/metrics when required by policy or contract; scoped to tenant with recorded access.

+## Access Model (what code enforces today)
+- Tenant slug resolution (`/t/:slug/...`) is the boundary; `resolveTenant` attaches `req.tenant`.
+- Membership is the gate: `requireMembership` blocks access without a matching `tenant_id` membership for the current user.
+- Tenant-scoped data access must use `tenantDb(req.db, req.tenant.id)` to ensure `tenant_id` predicates; direct unscoped queries under `/t/:slug/...` are disallowed.
+- `/me` only returns memberships for the authenticated user; it is the canonical view of what a user can see.

 ## Decision-Making
 - Technical changes follow the ADR/PR process with clear tradeoffs and rollback notes.